 Some pedals will simply have you tightening knobs while others have elaborate designs that make things a bit easier and smoother.

 Another thing to look for is how a pedal allows you to raise or lower the height of the pedals.
-Everyone has preferences over how high they want their pedals to sit, and many double bass drum pedals make it quite easy to find that preference.
+Everyone has preferences over how high they want their pedals to sit, and many double bass pedals make it quite easy to find that preference.

 Some bass drum pedals, such as the DW MDD, have adjustability features that you wouldn’t find on other pedals.
 If you’re a sucker for customization, adjustability settings should be high up on your priority list when looking for a good double bass drum pedal.

 Most drum brands sell killer double bass drum pedals.
 However, you would have noticed that all the pedals above were either from DW, Tama, or Pearl.
-The biggest reason for this is that these three brands have been making excellent double pedals for the longest time.
+The biggest reason for this is that these three brands have been making excellent double bass pedals for the longest time.

 All the pedals above are very well-known in the double bass pedal world, making them popular choices for double pedal drummers.
 You shouldn’t limit yourself to these brands, though.

 With that being said, the pedals above have the strongest reputations.
 The brands they’re connected to have benefitted from that immensely.
 Tama is a drum brand that caters fairly strongly to metal drummers.
-So, it’s only natural that they have some excellent double pedals on offer.
+So, it’s only natural that they have some excellent double bass pedals on offer.

 DW and Pearl are known for making some of the best drum hardware on the market.
-Since drum pedals fall under the category of hardware, the double pedals they offer follow along the same lines.
+Since drum pedals fall under the category of hardware, the double bass pedals they offer follow along the same lines.

 If you’re not sponsored or endorsed by any drum brand, you have the freedom to check out all the pedals on offer.
 I strongly recommend you do that when searching for a double pedal.